fastrgv/Reliquarium/README.md

 *	right/left       : moves selected block in X-direction
 *	up/down          : moves selected block in Y-direction

+This terminology for key-assignments assumes

+* X+ is rightward,
+* Y+ is upward, and
+* Z+ is outward...

-This terminology for key-assignments assumes X+ is rightward, Y+ is upward, and Z+ is outward...the standard "view" for geometrical discussions in mathematics and physics.
+the standard "view" for geometrical discussions in mathematics and physics.
 Note that the X, Y, & Z Axes are displayed by default.

-Obviously this might get confusing if you rotate the figure to get a better look.
+Obviously this gets confusing after you rotate the figure to get a better look.
 That is part of the challenge!

 Keys active: